Are you new to wake surfing and trying to figure out where to start?

 However, if you’ve been doing water sports for a while and have decent balance, you may be able to pick up wakesurfing on a smaller board with a hard edge just as easily as a larger board.

-- Ronix Koal Classic Fish Wakesurf Board - Maple / White / Black - 5'
+- Ronix Modello Surf Edition Fish Skim Wakesurf Board w/ Straps - Black / Blue - 4'9"

 - The Charge is a full foam wakesurf board and a great and economical way for the whole family to enjoy the wake